ralphcoder/Sinister-Rewind/README.md

 ## ---------🖖 Small flutter build to speedup our flutter projects 🖖---------
 Ispired by polimorfism 😁 -

 These are independent dart files that are build using pure dart and default material package(using no other dependency) making the dart file self-sufficient to be use in your project with simple edits.
-There is also 🤘 collection of some of the coolest 🤩 widgets provided in default package and their cool implementation.
+There is also 🤘 collection of some coolest 🤩 widgets provided in default package and their cool implementation.

  ### Why to work hard <img src="https://github.com/ralphcoder/Sinister-Rewind/blob/master/readme%20assets/ezgif.com-optimize.gif" alt="alt text" width="100ppx" height="100px"> when we can work smart. 💡
  ***